Whether you want insurance for a kitten or an older cat, keep your furry friend protected from illness and injury with Cat Insurance through Swinton.

 In an emergency, you should always contact your vet immediately.

-Want to meet like-minded cat owners and share tips and tricks on all things feline?
+Want to meet like-minded pet owners and share tips and tricks on all things cats and dogs?
 Why not join the Swinton Pet Club?
-As a follower, you’ll have access to exclusive competitions, giveaways, and pet goodies, as well as helpful hints and advice to ensure your cat stays healthy and happy.
+As a follower, you’ll have access to exclusive competitions, giveaways and pet goodies, as well as helpful hints and advice

 No, Cat Insurance doesn’t usually cover the cost of microchipping — but make sure you double check in your policy documents before you book an appointment, just in case.